 But for small businesses, it's not about replacing people.
 It's about freeing your existing people (often just you) from the low-value repetitive tasks so they can focus on work that actually grows the business.

-The workflow automation market hit $23.8 billion in 2025 and is growing at 9–14% annually.
-That growth isn't driven by enterprises — it's driven by small businesses finally getting access to tools that used to require six-figure IT budgets.
+The workflow automation market reached roughly $23.8 billion in 2025 and is projected to grow about 9–10% a year through 2031 (Mordor Intelligence).
+That growth isn't driven by enterprises — it's small businesses finally getting access to tools that used to require six-figure IT budgets.

 Not all workflows are equal.
-After helping dozens of small businesses audit their operations, we've found these five consistently deliver the fastest ROI:
+Across the workflow audits we run with small businesses, these five consistently deliver the fastest payoff:

 1. Lead Follow-Up and CRM Updates